Sebastian Lletget: LA Galaxy

 On May 8, 2015, Lletget signed for LA Galaxy.
 Lletget debuted for the Galaxy on May 17, 2015, in the 4–0 loss against Orlando City SC when he replaced Mika Väyrynen in the 69th minute.
 On May 30, Lletget started for USL affiliate club LA Galaxy II against Colorado Springs that ended in a 2–1 victory for the Galaxy.
 Lletget made his first start with the first team on June 13 against Columbus Crew, in a match where he scored the opening goal of the game, which was also his first for the Galaxy.
-Lletget scored again 4 days later in an U.S. Open Cup match against PSA Elite that ended in a 6–1 victory.
+Lletget scored again 4 days later in a U.S. Open Cup match against PSA Elite that ended in a 6–1 victory.
 On June 20, Lletget scored for the third match in a row in a 5–1 victory over the Philadelphia Union.
 Lletget scored for the fourth match in a row in a 5–0 victory over Portland Timbers on June 24.

 In the 2016 season, Lletget scored a brace on June 14, 2016, against UPSL side La Máquina FC in extra-time of the Fourth Round of the U.S. Open Cup.
 Lletget again scored a late brace in the U.S. Open Cup, helping the Galaxy move to the semi-finals after 4–2 victory over Seattle Sounders FC.

 After spending the 2017 LA Galaxy season recovering from an injury incurred while playing for the United States national team, Sebastian Lleget opened the scoring for the Galaxy in the 61st minute of the inaugural El Tráfico, adding his first goal since his return.
 Lletget was then subbed out for the debut of Zlatan Ibrahimović.